Holindauer/blog-site/content/posts/AIASICS.md

 This compiler would be written in such a way that instructions for making one system more robust would make another system less robust in a way that could be mapped to a number line.
 A data space is defined by representing the modification of every orthogonal chip configuration in this way.

-We could then define a loss function for the ASIC, in our case it would be how fast it solves SHA256.
+We could then define a loss function for the ASIC, in our case it would include some penalty with regards to how fast it solves SHA256.
 Somewhere within that dataspace is a minima for optimal ASIC configuration for bitcoin mining.

 If we trained a neural network in such a way where we confined its output space such that it always outputs a possible FPGA configuration, we could use machine learning to optimize the chip.